-In South Wales, On-Call Firefighters make up approximately one third of our operational workforce and are generally located in rural communities, small towns and villages.
+In South Wales, On-Call Firefighters make up almost half of our operational workforce and are generally located in rural communities, small towns and villages.

 Like the Wholetime Duty System role, On-Call Firefighters respond to fires and Special Service Calls e.g. road traffic collisions, chemical emergencies, flooding and other natural disasters.
 They are also required to inform and educate their local communities and carry out Safe and Well visits in people’s homes.